 UO may transition from a requirement to a recommended use of cloth face coverings based on local conditions and guidance from the CDC, OHA, and local health authorities.

 UO will develop procedures for the distribution of face coverings to members of the campus community.
-UO will provide employees alternatives to face coverings, such as face shields, if such alternatives are required.
+UO will provide employees alternatives to face coverings if such alternatives are required.
 Employees can work with their supervisors on these requests and students can work through the Accessible Education Center.

 It is the responsibility of the individual to handle and launder their face coverings following public health guidelines.